Experimental Neutrino Physics and Dark Matter Search

 This work has been presented in major international conferences like Neutrino ‘16 (London, 2016 - poster), International Neutrino Summer School (Fermilab, 2017 - received 2-nd place poster award), Neutrino ‘18 (Germany, 2018 - poster), April Meeting of American Physical Society (Washington DC, January 2016 - talk) and Meeting of Division of Particles and Fields of American Physical Society (Fermilab, April 2017 - poster).

-I am an expert in monte-carlo production in NOvA.
+I was an expert in monte-carlo production in NOvA.
 I have made a significant contributions to the production of data files corresponding to 8×1020 POT needed for the various analyses in NOvA including 2016 and 2017 νe appearance, νμ disappearance and 2017 Neutral Current disappearance analyses.

 In addition to this research work I have also had the opportunity to participate in hardware projects.
 I have a significant contribution in the quality analysis of the avalanche photodiodes (APDs) used for the replacement of malfunctioning APDs.
 I am a trained expert in the replacement of malfunctioning electronics on the detector.
 Additionally I participated in the operation of the experiment by taking control room shifts.